See "2025: Bigger Drop in Murders AFTER G.E." below for how we estimated the murder toll for May and June 2025.

 Nine hundred and thirty-one.
-That is our rough estimate of how many men, women, youth and children have been killed in Trinidad & Tobago in random acts of violence between September 2015 and April 2025.
+That is our rough estimate of how many men, women, youth and children have been killed in Trinidad & Tobago in random gun attacks between September 2015 and April 2025.
+Not because of revenge, robbery, or domestic issues, they weren’t in any gangs.
+They were shot dead while going about their ordinary lives, almost as if it was really all about the sensational headlines, the numbers growing ever higher year after year, and the constant fear of being randomly targeted.
 There are disturbing allegations and terrible statistics.
-Looked at separately, they might be easy for some to dismiss and forget.
+Looked at separately, they might be easy for some to dismiss and then forget.
 When they are examined together honestly, it’s obvious we need an explanation of why so many people were randomly killed.
 But it’s not just the allegations and the statistics, it’s also about the patterns.
 Patterns of killing that surged and subsided in step with election seasons, or particular election results.
-See the timeline below, decide for yourselves, and don’t be fooled if experts try to convince us that two plus two doesn’t always equal four.
-Innocent victims deserve justice.
-Those of us who love T&T have to make sure that they get it.
+See the timeline below, decide for yourselves, and don’t be fooled or intimidated by experts with pet theories or ulterior motives.
+Innocent victims deserve justice, those of us who love T&T have to make sure that they get it.

-All the largest increases have occurred with the PNM in Government.
+All the largest increases shown in the above chart have occurred with the PNM in Government.
 Why?
 Well, a former PNM National Security Minister once responded that crime seems to go up when the UNC is in Opposition.
 At least with murders, statistically he's correct, it happened every time.
 But was that just an attempt at blame shifting?
 Can the numbers tell us anything more than the obvious?
-In May 2025, the first month after the General Election, there were 45-50% fewer murders than occurred in May 2024, for no apparent reason (the vast majority of gunmen and guns remained on the loose after the December to April State of Emergency).
-This contrasts sharply with the over 100% more murders seen in September 2015 compared to September 2014, after 2015's General Election on September 7th.
+In May 2025, the first month after the General Election, there were 45-50% fewer murders than occurred in May 2024, for which the Trinidad & Tobago Police Service has taken the credit.
+But given the nature of our justice system, it seems likely that the majority of gunmen (and their guns) remained on the loose, or were out on bail, after the December 30th to April 13th State of Emergency.
+Therefore, the high number of random shooting attacks of previous years remained a possibility, but didn't materialize in May or June.
+And surges in killings in July and October, just before and during the second SoE, suggest that evolving policing methods aren't as dependable as we would want them to be.
+The internal motivations of criminals, or external influences on their actions, are not irrelevant to the numbers we see.
+May's decrease contrasts sharply with the over 100% more murders seen in September 2015 compared to September 2014, after 2015's General Election on September 7th.
 Neither new government would have had enough time to put any significant new policies in place to affect crime one way or another.
 Were the significant differences in murders immediately after each election in 2015 and 2025 just coincidences?
-That doesn't seem believable, so please consider the facts and allegations that follow, especially what happened in 2019, the JSC on National Security's Interim report of 2020, and the stats of 2022-2025.
+That doesn't seem believable, so please consider the facts and allegations that follow, especially what happened in late 2019; allegations in the Interim Report of the Joint Select Committee on National Security - Fifth Session (2019/2020) of the 11th Parliament; and the statistics of 2022-2025.

 For 2016, murders increased 10% compared to 2015, from 420 to 462.
 This was the first double-digit percentage increase since a 39% increase in 2008, when 547 were killed compared to 391 in 2007.